Board of Directors

 BLEC directors are elected for a three year term and district elections are staggered so that different districts nominate director candidates each year.
 In accordance with BLEC bylaws, "the members residing in any district may nominate a candidate for a director to represent that district by filing a petition with the secretary at least 60 days before the date of the annual meeting, signed by at least 15 members of the cooperative residing in the district for which a director is to be elected."
 Once a member has met the criteria to become a director candidate, the BLEC election is at large.
 This means that all BLEC members are entitled to vote for one candidate from each district that is participating in the annual election.
 Results are then tabulated and announced at the BLEC annual meeting.

 Directors matter.
 Let’s make a difference together.
-Call 541-688-8711 to receive more information on how to run for our Board of Directors and to find out more about the election process.
+Call 541-688-8711 to receive more information on how to run for our Board of Directors and the election process.